 The color was much better than what I remembered from the night before.
 I have light-ish hair, which used to be a pretty solid blonde but is now slowly turning brown.
 But it's still light enough to dye without bleaching it first, which does mean that colors show up a little more darkly on my hair.
 This means that the Vampire Red dye was a slightly darker tone on my hair, but still pretty red.
 I was happy with the results!

 The Next Few Months

-You know how on the listing for Vampire Red, the informational section predicts that the color will last 4–6 weeks?
+On the listing for Vampire Red, the informational section predicts that the color will last 4–6 weeks.
 Quite the contrary!

 By my best guess, I would say that the dye lasted 6 months.
 That's not to mention the months after that where my hair was still tinged a reddish-pink color!

 I was happy at first that the color was holding and that I wouldn't have to redye it anytime soon, but then gradually became irritated that I couldn't get the red out of my hair.
 The strongest reds faded after a few weeks, but the red itself stayed in my hair for a long, long time, but at more of a pink color than the red I wanted.

 I got tired of the faded red, especially as I wanted to dye my hair another color.
 I scoured the internet for clues and found a variety of websites and forums where other people complained about the longevity of the Vampire Red dye.
 In many places, I found the same suggestion: Dandruff shampoo and baking soda.

 Dandruff Shampoo and Baking Soda: Does It Really Strip Dyed Hair Color?